 Thursday, October 1, 2015

-Representatives from more than 200 graduate and professional schools nationwide will be available to provide information and materials regarding their specific programs.
-Admission is FREE.
+Representatives from 200+ graduate and professional schools nationwide will be available to provide information and materials regarding their specific programs.
+FREE Admission.

 Click here for a list of registered organizations.